 Here you can see some details about current and recent research projects I’m working on.
 My major interest is soil microorganisms and how they interact with the environment around them.
 These interactions are important for biogeochemical cycles, soil fertility, and plant health.
 The enzymes soil microbes produce can be valuable biotechnological tools, and I investigate their potential uses.

 If you’re a student interested in working on a thesis or diploma project with me, visit my professional webpage for more detail and how to get in touch.
+You can learn about the working culture of our labspace in this article.

 Biological control – or biocontrol – is the idea of using living organisms to control pests and pathogens, instead of using chemical pesticides.
 This can mean animals are brought in to control insect populations, or that bacteria are used to kill pathogenic fungi.